pymmcore-plus/pymmcore-plus/docs/guides/event_driven_acquisition.md

     If you haven't already done so, please read the [Acquisition Engine](./mda_engine.md) guide first.

-Sometimes, you may not know the exact sequence of events you want to execute ahead of time.
+You may not always know the exact sequence of events that you want to execute ahead of time.
 For example, you may want to start acquiring images at a certain frequency, but then take a burst of images at a faster frame rate or in a specific region of interest when a specific (possibly rare) event occurs.
 This is sometimes referred to as **event-driven acquisition**, or "smart-microscopy".

 !!! info "In publications"